Operation Birch: The Operation

 The security forces set up a JOC at Mangula at 09:30 on 19 January with 1 Commando present.
 A tracking team led by Lieutenant Nigel Henson first made contact around noon on 21 January, when concealed ZIPRA cadres from Gang 2 fired upon them with an RPD machine-gun and AK-47 and SKS rifles.
 Henson's men withdrew and 1 Commando set up stop points around the contact area to contain the guerrillas during the day; night-ambush positions were then set up as darkness fell.
 The RLI moved up again at dawn the next day and met the insurgents at 07:30, when a stick of five 1 Commando men led by Lieutenant Bruce Snelgar was sighted in an area of thick bush by three guerrillas from Gang 2.
 The cadres caught Snelgar's stick by surprise, opening fire with a heavy burst of RPD bullets.
 Snelgar and Trooper McMaster were wounded and Trooper Anthony Brading was shot dead.
 In the battle which ensued all three ZIPRA fighters were killed with no further loss to the RLI.

 Over the next few days PATU and RLI patrols arrested five insurgents, two of whom were deserters.
 One of these defected and agreed to guide the security forces to the ZIPRA base camp, where he said there were two guerrillas waiting for him to return, unaware of his desertion and subsequent defection.
 Shown the way by the ex-cadre an RLI patrol attacked the camp on 24 January and killed one of the two; the other fled and was captured a few days later.
 The members of Gang 1 were now all killed or captured while only one was outstanding from Gang 2.
-Gangs 3 and 4 were revealed to be near Sipolilo on the 21st January by a black shopkeeper, and two Gang 3 members were encountered by Henson's troop on 24 January.
+Gangs 3 and 4 were revealed to be near Sipolilo on 21 January by a black shopkeeper, and two Gang 3 members were encountered by Henson's troop on 24 January.
 Henson himself opened fire and killed one, who it emerged was the Gang 3 commander.
 His troop then followed about 10 terrorists until 26 January, when they lost the insurgents' tracks.